rezen/csp/README.md

 The best way to learn CSP is to play with policy creation & see how policies affect resources on the page!

-You can play with CSP at https://csp-main.herokuapp.com/ or by running locally.
 When you run locally you have the added benefit of CSP violation reporting being displayed in page.

 ```sh
 # Run with docker ....